Mortgage Calculator for the Netherlands

 - When you sell the house and have a surplus value you will have to use this surplus to buy a new home.

-Provided the new home is bought within three years after selling the old one.
-Otherwise the mortgage interest will not be deductible.
+Provided the new home is bought within three years of selling the old one.
+Otherwise, the mortgage interest will not be deductible.

 The home loan calculator

-Interested in calculating you maximum mortgage to buy a house in the netherlands?
+Interested in calculating your maximum mortgage to buy a house in the Netherlands?